Helping People Find Their Balance in Life since 2003

 Crystal utilizes various modalities and treatment approaches that are a "best fit" for her client's individualized journey in life.
 She has experience with Cognitive Behavior Therapy, Solution-Focused Therapy, Play Therapy, and Mindfulness.
 She works with young children, adolescents, and adults, individuals and families who are going through life transitions, women’s issues, depression, anxiety, stress management, coping skills, adjustment issues, and self-esteem/self-image issues.

 As a LPC, her goal is to aid her clients in understanding their own strength and to realize their ability in developing healthy coping skills while utilizing the resources and supports around them.
 She enjoys working with clients in discovering a healthier state of well-being.

 Crystal lives in the area with her husband and two children.

 Laura Jessup, LPC, NCC

-Laura is a Licensed Professional Counselor and Nationally Certified Counselor who has been working in the mental health field in Prince William County since 2007.
+Laura is a Licensed Professional Counselor and Nationally Certified Counselor who has been working in the mental health field since 2007.
 Her undergraduate degree in psychology is from George Mason University.
 She earned her Master’s degree in Clinical Psychology from Argosy University as well as one in Mental Health Counseling from Walden University.

 Laura is a member of Chi Sigma Iota, the international honor society in counseling, as well as the Virginia Counseling Association and the Association for Play Therapy.

-Laura resides locally with her husband and two young children.
+Laura resides locally with her husband and two sons.